technologytreasure/gilded-rose/README.md

 ## About
 ```
 - This project is did create to simulate the buy of items
-- Has three main endpoints:
+- There are three main endpoints:
     - GET all valid items (inventory)
     - GET specific item by id (to visualize that item)
     - POST Buy a item by id
 - Only the buy endpoint requires to be authenticated
 - Every 10 views in a hour os same item, the price this item is increased in 10%
-- To simulate this situation, is necessary call the item by id endpoint to the
+- To simulate this situation, is necessary call the "item by id" endpoint to the
   same item more than 9 times in a hour
 ```

 ## Security
 ```
-- I did use a simple authentication with Spring Boot Security because I would want a
+- I did use a simple authentication with Spring Boot Security because I wanted a
   simple way to authenticate the user
 - The username and password are fixed inside the code.
-- username: **admin**
+- username: admin
-- password: **gildedrose**
+- password: gildedrose
 ```

 ## Database